aws/aws-cdk/packages/@aws-cdk/aws-efs/README.md

 });
 ```

+⚠️ An Amazon EFS file system's performance mode can't be MaxIo while its throughputMode is ELASTIC.

 ⚠️ An Amazon EFS file system's performance mode can't be changed after the file system has been created.
 Updating this property will replace the file system.